europeana/europeana-portal-collections/README.md

 Europeana REST API.
 One can be obtained at: http://labs.europeana.eu/api/registration/

+#### EUROPEANA_API_URL

+The base URL of the Europeana API.
+This only needs to be set if you are not using the live production version of the API.

 #### EDM_IS_SHOWN_BY_PROXY

 The HTTP address of a proxy capabable of receiving Europeana record IDs as URL